pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 :   Set the template variable *KEY* to the value *VAL* when rendering the
     document in standalone mode.
 If no *VAL* is specified, the key will be given the value `true`.

+`--sandbox`

+:   Run pandoc in a sandbox, limiting IO operations in readers
+    and writers to reading the files specified on the command line.
+    Note that this option does not limit IO operations by filters or in the production of PDF documents.
+But it does offer security against, for example, disclosure of files through the use of `include` directives.
+Anyone using pandoc on untrusted user input should use this option.

 `-D` *FORMAT*, `--print-default-template=`*FORMAT*